 This level relates two ontologies Osource and Odest when it is possible to translate from Osource to Odest, even if with a possible loss of information.
 Odest is then supposed to share a subset of the vocabulary and axiomatization of Osource.
 It means that some terms or relationships from Osource will be possibly simplified when translated to Odest.
-It means also that some terms or relationships will not be translatable to Odest, because they do not appear in the Odest axiomatization.
+It means also that some terms or relationships will not be translatable to Odest, because they do not appear in the Odest axiomatizations.
 Nevertheless, a weak translation should not introduce any inconsistency.

-Example: let us consider the French (Osource) and English (Odest) simple ontologies on fruit such as:
+For example, let us consider the French (Osource) and English (Odest) simple ontologies on fruit such as (see Figure 5):

-- In Osource : a "fruit" is an "agrume" or "pomme" or "poire", and an "agrume" is either a "citron" an "orange" or a "pamplemousse" - In Odest: a "fruit" is either a "lemon", an "orange" or an "apple"
+- In Osource a Fruit is an Agrume or Pomme or Poire and an Agrume is either a Citron, an Orange or a Pamplemousse. - In Odest a Fruit is either a Lemon, an Orange or an Apple.